 Wonder Women of Fairfield

-February 27 – April 28, 2014
+February 25-April 28, 2014

 Our Nation’s Generations: The New Beginnings Family

 February 4 – March 6, 2011

 This exhibition developed with New Beginnings Family Academy, a Bridgeport charter school, explored the larger theme of “Family” and 5th grade students’ reflections on “Who is a positive role model in my life?”
 The student’s large, vibrant “story quilt” modeled on the work of celebrated award-winning artist and author Faith Ringgold (b.
 1930).
-Museum visitors also have a unique opportunity to see firsthand Faith Ringgold’s original artwork.
-On view are story quilts—Tar Beach 2 and Our Ancestors– and seventeen illustrations from Faith Ringgold’s children’s book Aunt Harriet’s Underground Railroad in The Sky.
+Museum visitors also had a unique opportunity to see firsthand Faith Ringgold’s original artwork, including story quilts—Tar Beach 2 and Our Ancestors– and seventeen illustrations from Faith Ringgold’s children’s book Aunt Harriet’s Underground Railroad in The Sky.

 It’s a Hit!
 A Hometown View of our National Pastime